Mitt Romney: Political positions

 Romney said he would support President Donald Trump's Supreme Court nominee Amy Coney Barrett.

 Romney opposed the use of mandatory limits on greenhouse gas emissions to deal with global warming.
 He stated that he believed climate change is occurring, but that he did not know how much of it could be linked to human activity.
 He was a proponent of increased domestic oil drilling, hydraulic fracturing ("fracking"), building more nuclear power plants, and reducing the regulatory authority of the Environmental Protection Agency.
-He believed North American energy independence could be achieved by 2020.

 Romney called Russia America's "number one geopolitical foe", a position many ridiculed him for, including former secretary of state Madeleine Albright, who later publicly apologized to him.
 He has asserted that preventing Iran from obtaining nuclear capability should be America's "highest national security priority".
 Romney stated his strong support for Israel.
 He planned to formally label China a currency manipulator and take associated counteractions unless China changed its trade practices.
 Romney supported the Patriot Act, the continued operation of the Guantanamo Bay detention camp, and use of enhanced interrogation techniques against suspected terrorists.
 He described same-sex marriage as a "state issue" while running for Senate in 1994 and opposed a constitutional ban on same-sex marriage in 2002.
-Romney opposed same-sex marriage and civil unions, but favored domestic partnership legislation that gives certain legal rights to same-sex couples, such as hospital visitation.
-In 2011, he signed a pledge promising to seek passage of an amendment to the U.S. Constitution to define marriage as the union of one man and one woman.
+Romney opposed same-sex marriage and civil unions, but favored domestic partnership legislation that gives certain legal rights to same-sex couples.
+In 2011, he signed a pledge promising to seek passage of a constitutional amendment to define marriage as the union of one man and one woman.
 In 2022, Romney reversed his previous position on federal marriage, and was one of 12 Republicans voting to advance legislation to codify same-sex marriage into federal law by voting for the Respect for Marriage Act.